heymichellemac/recipe-site/content/posts/cookies.md

 ## Method
 1. Preheat the oven to 180C.
-2. Melt the butteer in a saucepan until melted.
+2. Melt the butter in a saucepan until melted.
 3. Mix butter, brown sugar, and caster sugar until combined.
 4. Add egg and beat for 10-15 seconds.
 5. Add flour and salt and combine into a smooth dough.